gather-community/gather/README.md

 1. **Start using the system**
   1. In a browser, go to `http://localhost:3000` to start Gather.
-  1. Click "Log in with Google" to use Gather as the user you just created.
+  1. Click "Sign in with Google" to use Gather as the user you just created.
   1. Enjoy!